 - In a small bowl, combine the all-purpose flour, salt, baking powder, and baking soda.
 Stir into batter until just blended.
 Fold in chopped nuts.

 - Spoon into small loaf pans that have been greased with cooking spray.
 Bake in preheated oven for 40-45 minutes until bread is set in center.

 - Cool on wire racks.
-Makes four small loaves.
+Makes four small loaves or two regular-sized loaves.
 Freezes well.